 Generally, your period arriving is a pretty solid indication you aren’t pregnant, but generally is not always.
-Bleeding during pregnancy or spotting during pregnancy which can be mistaken for a period while pregnant is possible– most especially during the first month of pregnancy.
+Spotting or bleeding during pregnancy which can be mistaken for a period while pregnant is possible– most especially during the first month.
 Bleeding can also occur later in pregnancy, even if there wasn’t bleeding early on.
-No matter the when, bleeding in pregnancy is always a scary experience.
-We do our best below to detail the possible causes of bleeding in pregnancy at each stage as well as cover how common it is to have bleeding in pregnancy.
+No matter the when, spotting in pregnancy is always a scary experience.
+We do our best below to detail the possible causes of spotting during pregnancy at each stage as well as cover how common it is to have bleeding in pregnancy.

-Note: The probable causes of bleeding in pregnancy vary by when in your pregnancy the bleeding occurs.
-This article covers three major time periods as well as the prevalence and risk factors of bleeding in pregnancy, you can click any of the anchors below to jump to the section for your applicable stage of pregnancy or desired topic.
+Note: The probable causes of bleeding in pregnancy vary by when in your pregnancy it occurs.
+This article covers three major time periods as well as the prevalence and risk factors.
+You can click any of the anchors below to jump to the section for your applicable stage of pregnancy or desired topic.

-Spotting during pregnancy in the first month: Can you have a period while pregnant?
+Spotting during pregnancy in the first month: Can you still have a period while pregnant?

 Conception that occurs close to menstruation or low progesterone levels may cause what looks like a period while pregnant.